euctrl-pru/ansperf/README.md

 devtools::install_github("euctrl-pru/ansperf")
 ```

-## Example
+## Ways of Working

-This is a basic example which shows you how to solve a common problem:
+### Development Roadmap

+During the project meeting 28.
+June, it was agreed to proceed as
+follows:

+1.  implement the ICAO GANP KPI catalogue (step-by-step) with a focus on
+    the BRA-EUR indicators
+2.  augment KPIs with PBWG variants (as far as practicable)
+3.  advance state-of-the-art by adding new (and advanced) methods,
+    e.g. trajectory processing
+4.  any future development idea

+### Reduce Overhead - Fail Early

+We try to organise the development through issues (in github).
+For each
+issue, we branch!
+When merging, cross-reference issue.

+## How to Use This Package

+This is a placeholder.
+It will go into other vignettes at a later point
+in time.

 ``` r
 library(ansperf)
 ## basic example code
 ```

+## How to Update the README

-What is special about using `README.Rmd` instead of just `README.md`?
+We work with `README.Rmd` instead of just `README.md`.
+This allows to
-You can include R chunks like so:
+include R chunks like the following:

 ``` r
 summary(cars)